tumthinktank/sust_ai_nability/content/experts/Johannes-Kirnberger/index.md

 name: Johannes Leon Kirnberger
 shortDescription: Policy consultant for AI and sustainability at the Organisation for Economic Co-operation and Development
 date: "2023-05-12"
-image: "Johannes.Kirnberger.jpeg" #image in same folder as this file
+image: "Johannes-Kirnberger.jpeg" #image in same folder as this file
 type: ["Challenge giver", "Expert"] #["Challenge giver, Expert"]

 ### OPTIONAL FURTHER DETAILS